softwaretechnik-berlin/geojson-renderer/README.md

 - [ ] Fix SVG to PNG rendering to have proper high-res bitmaps.
 - [ ] Provide our own PNG rendering that uses batik only to render the GeoJSON graphics and do the overlay at the bitmap level
-- [ ] Provide caching for bitmap data
 - [ ] Add option to add scripting to SVG/HTML which adds inspection of properties etc.
 - [ ] Add meaningful classes and IDs to SVG